monicanagent/sdb/TECHNICAL.md

 }]
 ```

-In the binary format it would take more space to replace the `transport` and `protocol` properties with references, they're copied.
+In the binary format it would take more space to replace the `transport` and `protocol` properties with references so they're copied (this would not be true in the JSON version above).
 The `name`, `host`, and `protocol` values, however, are replaced with a 0 meaning "get the value for these from the entity at index 0".

 ## SDB Binary Data Structure